 Commencing with the cleanup

 Each job is different depending on the size, location and severity of damage to the affected area.
-But here are some key components that should be considered during the clean-up process:
+But here are some key components that should be considered during the fire damage clearance process:

 - Mitigate any further damage caused by soot and smoke to the property, the cleaning process should commence ASAP.